frapa/graph-editor/README.md

 ## Dependencies

 You need to have pyglet and networkx installed in your system.
-In Ubuntu you can install them just by typing:

-    sudo apt-get install python-pyglet python-networkx
+I used the following versions: pyglet==1.5.26 networkx==2.5.1

 The editor works for in both python 2.7 and 3+.